 Fiscal and Calendar Year-End Expense Report Reconciliation Procedure

-It is critical to the University’s financial statements that all Travel Card expenses are properly recorded as University expenses in a timely fashion.
-To ensure the recording of overdue Travel Card expenses, we have established the following procedure which will be enacted twice a year before the end of the fiscal and calendar years in June and December.
+It is critical to the University’s financial statements that all University Travel Card expenses are properly recorded as University expenses in a timely fashion.
+To ensure the recording of overdue University Travel Card expenses, we have established the following procedure which will be enacted twice a year before the end of the fiscal and calendar years in June and December.

 - During May/November, Approvers should require cardholders to attach receipts, ensure that the proper account number is being charged, and submit the report for approval.

-- The Expense Report will be charged to one of the cardholder’s default accounts unless the cardholder changes this.
-The cardholder should verify that Expense Reports are being charged to the correct account number.
+- The expense report will be charged to one of the cardholder’s default accounts unless the cardholder changes this.
+The cardholder should verify that expense reports are being charged to the correct account number.